Skip to main content

 Summary

 A Tesla windshield isn't "just glass".
-Inside live the triple Autopilot camera (behind the mirror), rain/light sensor, camera and wiper heating zone (on some cars), and on newer cars also GPS/LTE antennas in the upper "frit".
+Inside live the Autopilot camera unit (behind the mirror: 3 lenses on HW2/HW3, on HW4 — 2 lenses plus a dummy third), the humidity/temperature sensor (3/Y have no rain sensor — auto wipers run off the cameras; a physical rain sensor was only on S/X with AP1, 10.2014–10.2016), camera and wiper heating zone (on some cars).
+The GPS/LTE antennas are not in the glass itself: the GPS antenna sits in the camera unit bracket, and LTE — in the passenger-side mirror.
 Installing a cheap aftermarket on the principle "it's just glass" is a common road to distortions, extra reflections, non-working rain-activated wipers and unstable Autopilot.

 Symptoms / when to replace